Lunarien/Lunariens-Mental-Math-Trainer/README.md

 * Using multiple problem types in one training session
 * Statistics
 * Graphing statistics
+* Precise operand definitions (not by number of digits, but by a number range)
+* Practically unlimited number capabilities (up to around 10 thousand-digit numbers)

 # Planned features
 * (Custom) averages (like average of 10 problems, of 5, and arithmetic means)
-* More precise problem definitions (i. e. you'd tell the program something along the lines of "give me problems of this type: {number 20 to 35} to the power of {2 to 3}")
-* Bigger number capabilities
 * Chain calculation mode (LMMT outputs a problem consisting of several (3+) numbers.
 User types the result of this longer problem.)
 * A settings menu
+* Cross-platform compatibility
 * Bug fixes

 # Limitations